pointnetwork/pointnetwork.github.io/website/docs/general/contributing.md

 syntax extension to plain text that makes creating links, rendering images, and nice-looking formatting simple.

-Using the GitHub built-in text editor you can make your edits directly to the Point Network wiki.
+Each page has an "Edit this page" link at the bottom of the content.
+By clicking it you are taken to the GitHub sign-in page, where you can either log in or create an account.

+Once logged in, you'll be taken to the GitHub built-in text editor where you can make your edits directly.
 When you've completed your changes, you can add any specific details on what was changed and commit to a **new branch** to create a new Pull Request to the repository.
 From there one of the maintainers will review your changes, and either merge them or request changes.

 ![](../assets/contributing.png) ![](../assets/creating-pull-request.png)